Democratic Progressive Party: Corruption

 The DPP has been plagued by several corruption scandals which has increased feelings amongst voters that fraud is an acceptable practice within the party.

 Former DPP president of Taiwan Chen Shui-bian has also been involved in a raft of corruption scandals that continue to affect the party's reputation.
 Chen was sentenced to life imprisonment on corruption charges in 2009 that his supporters said were politically motivated.
 Chen was acquitted of embezzling millions of New Taiwan Dollars from a special presidential fund while he was in power, but was found guilty of money laundering and forging documents, and was given an additional two-year sentence.
 As Taiwan president Tsai Ing-wen prepared to leave office in 2024, she declined to comment on whether or not she would pardon Chen of his corruption convictions.
 In the end, there was no presidential pardon delivered to Chen.

 In 2024, the former DPP vice premier Cheng Wen-tsan was detained on corruption charges relating to his time as Mayor of Taoyuan, former DPP Tainan City Council speaker Lai Mei-hui received a 2-year suspended sentence for corruption, and prosecutors began an investigation into DPP Legislator Lin I-chin for allegedly fraudulently claiming public funds.

-In June 2025, Kaohsiung DPP representative Lin Dai-hua was indicted alongside nine others for embezzling nearly fifteen million New Taiwan Dollars by misappropriating city funds designated as wages for her assistants.
+In June 2025, Kaohsiung DPP representative Lin Dai-hua was indicted alongside nine others for embezzling nearly NT$15 million by misappropriating city funds designated as wages for her assistants.

 Structure

 DPP headquarters at Huashan Business Building Level 10 in Taipei.

 The DPP National Party Congress selects, for two-year terms, the 30 members of the Central Executive Committee and the 11 members of the Central Review Committee.
 The Central Executive Committee, in turn, chooses the 10 members of the Central Standing Committee.
-Since 2012, the DPP has had a "China Affairs Committee" to deal with Cross-Strait relations; the name caused some controversy within the party and in the Taiwan media, with critics suggesting that "Mainland Affairs Committee" or "Cross-Strait Affairs Committee" would show less of a hostile "One Country on Each Side" attitude.
+Since 2012, the DPP has had a Department of China Affairs to deal with Cross-Strait relations; the name caused some controversy within the party and in the Taiwan media, with critics suggesting that "Mainland Affairs Committee" or "Cross-Strait Affairs Committee" would show less of a hostile "One Country on Each Side" attitude.